zenml-io/zenml/docs/book/user-guide/starter-guide/using-project-templates.md

 ## Generating project from a project template

-First, to use the templates, you need to have Zenml and its `templates` extras installed:
+First, to use the templates, you need to have ZenML and its `templates` extras installed:

 ```bash
 pip install zenml[templates]
 ```

-Now you can generate a project from one of the existing templates by using the `--template` flag with the `zenml init` command:
+Now, you can generate a project from one of the existing templates by using the `--template` flag with the `zenml init` command:

 ```bash
 zenml init --template <short_name_of_template>